 Animals and Genetic Groups

 Data for this study were obtained from a structured crossbreeding based on the Dickerson two-breed model, involving German Brown (GB) and N’Dama (ND) cattle maintained under tropical conditions at the University of Ibadan, Nigeria (Nwosu, 1995; Dickerson, 1969).
-The design incorporated F1 production, inter se mating, and backcrossing to enable the estimation of additive, dominance (heterotic), and recombination genetic effects.
+The design incorporated F1 production, interse mating, and backcrossing to enable the estimation of additive, dominance (heterotic), and recombination genetic effects.

 All cattle were managed under a uniform system of grazing with supplementary feeding, while routine health care and breeding records were maintained as described by Nwosu (1995).